Skip to content

 * @param tableName Table name

-* @return Whether to ignore (true: ignore, false: parse and append multi-tenant conditions)
+* @return Whether to ignore. true: ignore, false: need to parse and add multi-tenant condition

 */